Trump says Nvidia will hand the U.S. 15% of its H20 chip sales to China

 During his first administration, Trump restricted the export of high-end chips to China over concerns they could sharpen China's technological edge and threaten U.S. national security.
 The Biden administration ratcheted up export controls on chips and chipmaking gear.

-This spring, once back in office, Trump reversed course, allowing Nvidia to sell H20 chips to China, pausing plans for additional restrictions.
+This spring, once back in office, Trump reversed course, allowing Nvidia to sell H20 chips to China and pausing plans for additional restrictions.
 In July, AMD said the Commerce Department would review licenses for the export of certain chips to China.

 "While we haven't shipped H20 to China for months, we hope export control rules will let America compete in China and worldwide," Nvidia's statement said.

-In July, Chinese regulators met Nvidia representatives to ask about possible "back doors" and other security risks in the H20.
-Nvidia said in a statement cybersecurity is critically important, and its chips have no backdoors or ways to be remotely accessed or controlled.
+In July, Chinese regulators met Nvidia representatives to ask about possible "backdoors" and other security risks in the H20.
+Nvidia said in a statement that cybersecurity is critically important and that its chips have no backdoors or ways to be remotely accessed or controlled.

 Copyright 2025 NPR